-A root canal is a fairly normal dental procedure that can create a great deal of fear in dental patients who fear they need one.
+A root canal is a fairly normal dental procedure that can create great fear in dental patients who fear they need one.

-Root canals are generally talked about as one of the most daunting dental treatments and portrayed in the media as horrible, grueling procedures to be avoided at all costs.
+Root canals are generally talked about as one of the most daunting dental treatments and portrayed in the media as horrible, gruelling procedures to be avoided at all costs.

-But the truth is that a root canal itself is not a procedure that needs to be feared – it is neither as uncomfortable or time-consuming as many think.
+But the truth is that a root canal is not a procedure that must be feared – it is neither as uncomfortable nor time-consuming as many think.

 Because root canals are generally easier and more comfortable to perform if they are performed before the underlying issue becomes too serious, A Plus Dental would like to share with you a couple of symptoms and signs that you should look for to tip you off that you might need to visit us and receive a root canal treatment.